ab-kubernetes/demo-sidebyside/README.md

 - KNative Serving has been deployed using the `Serverless` Operator
 - Have access to a Docker server/daemon

+<<<<<<< HEAD
 ## Steps for replaying the lab

+### Build

+The docker images referenced by the Kubernetes manifests (deployment, service, ...) that we will use must be built and pushed under a local docker registry.

+They can be (re)build and (re)push using the following bash scripts `./dockerbuild.sh` and `./dockerpush.sh` which are available under
+`hello/{booted,nodejs,quarkus}` folder.
+The scripts must be executed within a terminal and from each application folder.

+!!
+The name of the target image has been hard coded to the user `snowdrop` and MUST be changed with your own username otherwise you will not be able toi push the image to docker.
+Just pass a parameter to the script (eg : `./dockerbuild.sh cmoulliard`).

 ### Deployment